Caleb Downs

 Summary

 Caleb Downs (21 years old) is a standout safety who began his college career at Alabama in 2023 before transferring to Ohio State in 2024, where he has played through the 2025 season where he recorded around 60 total tackles with five tackles for loss, one sack and two interceptions.
 Downs earned Big Ten Defensive Player of the Year honors, the Jim Thorpe Award as the nation’s top defensive back, the Lott Trophy, unanimous All-America recognition, and helped Ohio State win a national championship in 2024, adding to his résumé as a two-time All-American and decorated defender.
-Academically, Downs has maintained good standing throughout his collegiate career and continuing his progression toward degree completion.
-Off the field, he is widely regarded by coaches and teammates as a high-character leader with a disciplined work ethic and professionalism, and many accounts have Downs as the best interview of the 2026 NFL Combine circuit.
+In high school, Downs was such a dominant athlete that he was a First-Team All-State selection at both Safety and Running Back.
+He finished his senior year with 19 touchdowns and 5 interceptions, a versatility that shows up today in his elite "ball carrier" vision whenever he secures an interception.
+Academically, the Real Estate and Urban Analysis major was Ohio State’s nominee for the Jackie Robinson Community & Impact Award, which recognizes student-athletes who strive for excellence in both community impact and competition.
+Off the field, he is widely regarded by coaches and teammates as a high-character leader with a disciplined work ethic and professionalism, and many coaches and scouts have described him as one of the best and brightest players they have seen, noting his ability to absorb and apply complex information in quick fifteen minute meeting settings.
+By his second month on campus under Nick Saban, he was essentially calling the defensive alignments for seniors, showcasing a "photographic" memory for opposing offensive schemes.
 There are no known significant off-field incidents in his college career.
+His brother, Josh, is a wide receiver for the Colts and his father, Gary, played seven seasons in the NFL as a running back.
 Overall, Downs is an extremely clean prospect who would be in the conversation for the top pick in the draft were it not for positional value.

 Strengths